sussii/k12.interncamp.assignment.book/content/30_Day3_Assignment/_index.md

 - Onboarding to Quantum Computing

 ### Deliver Result
-- 1 PPT Slide: Find at least 5 real scenarios for the application of TSP
+- 1 PPT Slide: Find at least 5 real scenarios for the application of quantum computing
-- 1 PPT Slide: Find at least 2 technologies for implementing quantum computing
+- 1 PPT Slide: Describe the progress/limitation of quantum computing
-- Demo: Successfully setup environment and launch the project UI in browser
+- Go through the notebooks in quantum-computing-algorithm/basics (8 notebooks) and finish the assignment in quantum-computing-algorithm/basics/gate/pennylane/2_Build_Gate.ipynb

 ---